 In the Modify Table dialog, specify the column settings that you need.

 To reorder columns, use drag-and-drop for the corresponding cells in the header row.

 To hide a column, right-click the corresponding header cell and select Hide column.

-Alternatively, you can right-click any of the cells in the header row and select Column List ⌃F12.
-In the Column List window, select a column name and press Space.
+Alternatively, you can right-click any of the cells in the header row and select Columns List ⌃F12.
+In the Columns List window, select a column name and press Space.
 You can hide all columns.
-To search through the column list, just start typing a column name in the Column List window.
+To search through the column list, just start typing a column name in the Columns List window.

 Select the hidden column (a strikethrough column name) and press Space.

 Reset the table view to the initial state

 Click the settings icon () and select Reset View.
 As a result, the data becomes unsorted, the columns appear in the order they were defined initially, and all the columns are shown.

 You can assign HTML, CSS, XML, RegExp, or any other formal language for the whole column.
 So, when you have a piece of code inside the cell that belongs to the column, you can use code generation, code completion, and other IDE features.